steveklewis/cog-funcs/matrix.md

 # The Kantian Matrix for Cognitive Functions

 In this essay I would like to share a schema that Immanuel Kant first came up with and used extensively in his first treatise, "The Critique of Pure Reason."
 I believe that it was foundational to Jung's understanding of Cognitive Functions, since he was, philosophically, a Neo-Kantian.
 I hope that an explanation of some of Kant's terminology will help to illuminate what Jung was really trying to do when he named the eight Cognitive Functions, and so allow us to find better definitions for the eight categories.
+These categories are made up of multiple distinctions, and allow us to navigate the world efficiently and effectively.
+A single distinction divides the world in two.
+Distinctions help us make sense of the world.
+It helps us to figure out where to go up or down, left or right, whether what we do is right or wrong, and whether what we are pursuing is what we want, or what we do not want.
+Immanuel Kant makes use of some very abstract distinctions as the theoretical foundation for his critique of pure reason.

 ## The Distinction Between *a priori* and *a posteriori*